-For me, growing up in a house full of reggae records has made the Trojan logo as recognisable as the Nike logo but with a ton of more meaning.
+For me, growing up in a house full of reggae records has made the Trojan logo as recognisable as the Nike swoosh, but with a ton of more meaning.
 It’s no coincidence that they also use a heavy robust and solid typeface like Rockwell Extra Bold.

 Although a reggae specialist Payback Records have a great selection of non-reggae vinyl.
 Their HipHop section is featured on The Big Payback T shirt.
 Coincidentally, the record store is named after the 1989 EPMD track of the same name; perfect uchi.
 I was unaware of this connection before I added the type.
 The Big Payback is one of my favourite EPMD tracks and is somewhere in the stack of old school vinyl in the image.
 In the shot, I’m actually standing in Payback Records.